astroumd/lmtoy/docs/wishlist.md

   in the M31 survey the LMT undertook.

 * To encourage making apps, the keywords belonging to the app should be with the code with minimal repetition of the keyword names.
-Should we look at e.g. click , docopt, clize,
+Should we look at e.g. click , docopt, clize.
+  The new view_spec_point.py script uses docopt to see how we like this.

-* Here and there more sensible defaults are needed for keywords.
+* Here and there more sensible defaults are needed for keywords. [docopt could solve this too]

 * Using the -c flag and the other options are confusing.
 Would be nice if the other options can override the configuration file.
 Honestly, I believe the configuration is overrated